CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 - Input files are organized by year.
 - Namelist inputs ``fyear`` and ``ycycle`` specify the forcing year dataset.
 - The forcing year is computed on the fly and is assumed to be cyclical over the forcing dataset length defined by ``ycycle``.
-- The namelist ``atm_dat_dir`` specifies the directory of the atm input data files and the namelist ``atm_data_type`` defines the atmospheric forcing mode.
+- The namelist ``atm_dat_dir`` specifies the directory of the atmosphere input data files and the namelist ``atm_data_type`` defines the atmospheric forcing mode.
-- The namelist ``ocn_dat_dir`` specifies the directory of the ocn input data files and the namelist ``ocn_data_type`` defines the ocean forcing mode.
+- The namelist ``ocn_dat_dir`` specifies the directory of the ocean input data files and the namelist ``ocn_data_type`` defines the ocean forcing mode.
 - The filenames follow a particular naming convention that is defined in the source code (ie. subroutine **JRA55_gx1_files**).
 The forcing year is typically found just before the **.nc** part of the filename and there are tools (subroutine **file_year**) to update the filename based on the model year and appropriate forcing year.
 - The input data time axis is generally NOT read by the forcing subroutine.
 The forcing frequency is hardwired into the model and the file record number is computed based on the forcing frequency and model time.
 Mixing leap year input data and noleap model calendars (and vice versa) is not handled particularly gracefully.
-The CICEmodel does not read or check against the input data time axis.
+The CICE model does not read or check against the input data time axis.
 - Data is read on the model grid, no spatial interpolation exists.
 - Data is often time interpolated linearly between two input timestamps to the model time each model timestep.